Lessepsian migration: Parasitic invaders

-The invasion of new Red Sea species into the Mediterranean has also facilitated the invasion of their associated parasites, for example the copepod Eudactylera aspera, which was found on a spinner shark, Carcharhinus brevipinna, taken off the coast of Tunisia.
+The invasion of new Red Sea species into the Mediterranean has facilitated the invasion of their associated parasites, for example the copepod Eudactylera aspera, which was found on a spinner shark, Carcharhinus brevipinna, taken off the coast of Tunisia.
 The copepod had originally been described from specimens taken from C. brevipinna off Madagascar and its finding in the Mediterranean has arguably confirmed the previously disputed status of C. brevipinna as a Lessepsian migrant.
 In addition, parasites originating in the Red Sea have shown an ability to use related native Mediterranean fish species as alternative hosts; e.g. the copepod Nipergasilus bora was known to parasitise the grey mullets Mugil cephalus and Liza carinata in the Red Sea, both taxa having been recorded as Lessepsian migrants, and was subsequently found parasitising the native Mediterranean mullets Chelon aurata and Chelon labrosus.

-Sometimes, the invasion of these parasites may have the effect of reducing the competitive advantages that Red Sea invaders have in the Mediterranean.
+Sometimes, the invasion of parasites may reduce the competitive advantages that Red Sea invaders have in the Mediterranean.
 For example, the Indo-Pacific swimming crab Charybdis longicollis was first recorded in the Mediterranean in the mid-1950s and became dominant in silty and sandy substrates off the coast of Israel, making up to 70% of the total biomass in these habitats.
 Until 1992, none of the specimens collected was infected with the parasite Heterosaccus dollfusi, but in that year, a few infected crabs were collected.
 The parasite is a barnacle which desexes its host.
-Within three years, the parasite had spread to southern Turkey and 77% of the crabs collected in Haifa Bay were infected.
+Within three years, 77% of the crabs collected in Haifa Bay were infected, and the parasite had spread to southern Turkey.
 This rapid increase and high infection rate is attributed to the extremely high population density of the host and the year-round reproduction of the parasite.
 One effect of this was that the population of the Mediterranean native swimming crab Liocarcinus vernalis recovered somewhat.